-This article describes how to automate the process of configuring the domain suffix search list on your Domain Name System (DNS) clients.
+How to configure a domain suffix search list on the Domain Name System clients

 This article does not describe when it is necessary to configure the domain suffix search list on a client.
 This article only describes how to distribute a large-scale domain suffix search list.

 When a domain suffix search list is configured on a client, only that list is used.
 The primary DNS suffix and any connection-specific DNS suffixes are not used, nor is the devolution of the primary suffix attempted.
 The domain suffix search list is an administrative override of all standard Domain Name Resolver (DNR) look-up mechanisms.

 For more information about how DNS suffixes are used, go to Windows 2000 Help and view the Configuring Client Settings topic (located in the Networking/DNS/Concepts/Using DNS/Managing Clients/ folder).

 Pushing the domain suffix search list to DNS clientsThe following methods of distribution are available for pushing the domain suffix search list to DNS clients: